Getting Started

 Note

-You will need to place the gripper in the position like this.
-Note that J6 wil rotate in the direction of green arrow during homing.
-The red circle is location of homing pin and blue arrow indicated the location of the sensor.
+Place the gripper in the position shown above.
+Note that Joint 6 will rotate in the direction of the green arrow during homing.
+The red circle indicates the location of the homing pin and the blue arrow indicates the sensor location.

 Note

-If using custom gripper make sure it has a spot that can trigger joint 5 limit switch!
+If using a custom gripper, make sure it has a feature that can trigger the Joint 5 limit switch.

 Testing

-To test PAROL6 control board connection to your robot you can use stock software or use testing software.
-Testing software is more safe and interactive for users.
-It can be found at: Link
+To test the PAROL6 control board connection to your robot, you can use the stock software or the dedicated testing software.
+The testing software is safer and more interactive.
+It can be found here: PAROL6 control board test code

 Danger

-**Using testing code on assembled robot may cause damage, only use it to test individual components and functions! **
+Using the testing code on a fully assembled robot may cause damage.
+Only use it to test individual components and functions.

 Note

-This code will try to spin all the motors, so it is not safe to just upload it to your robot.
+This code will attempt to spin all motors, so it is not safe to upload it to a fully assembled robot.

-- Attach power button.
-You will need to hold it pressed to keep the board powered.
+- Attach the power button and hold it to keep the board powered.

 PAROL6 control board testing software

-The code will try to communicate with stepper drivers.
-Output1 and Output will go from high to low every 1s and LED1 and LED2 will flash.
-If everything is ok you will get output like this on serial:
+The code will attempt to communicate with the stepper drivers.
+Output 1 and Output 2 will toggle between high and low every 1 s, and LED1 and LED2 will flash.
+If everything is working correctly, you will see output like this on the serial monitor:

-If stepper driver is faulty or not connected you will get:
+If a stepper driver is faulty or not connected, you will see:

 If stepper drivers are good your stepper motors should spin at a low speed using moderate current of 200-300 mA.